CoquiCoders/beta-book/about/user_testing.md

 # Interacting with prototypes

-We performed user testing with small business owners.
+In April and May we user tested the BizWallet prototypes with small business owners.

-We wanted to learn if the value proposition:
+We wanted to learn if BizWallet's value proposition:

+* Solves our user pain points?
+* Adds any value to the existing state of things?
-Solves the pain points?
-Adds value?
-If there is a problem/solution fit?
+* Created a good problem/solution fit?

-Addresses the right audience?
+* Addressed the right audience?

-Proposes an appealing user flow?
-If it is engaging, useful, complete?
+* Presented an appealing user flow?
+* Had an engaging/useful/complete user experience?

-Has accessible content?
-Provides with all the resources needed?
+* Has accessible content?
+* Provides all the resources needed?

-Looks good?
+* Looks good?

-Engage the user to be notify when launched?

-Is it something they will use and recommend?
+* Presents something they will use and recommend?

 ---
 User verification: